wetransform/inspire-extensions/patterns/_posts/2016-06-03-composition.markdown

 ### Storage Backend

 Composition is well-supported by all types of storage backends.
-Some backends, such as document-oriented databases, have limitations in the way in which encoding by reference can be used.
+In-line encoding in document-oriented backends has the advantage of not requiring joins.

 ### Download Services